naiq/Duke_evaluation/README.md

 We have summarized current state-of-the-art methods on DukeMTMC at [here](https://github.com/layumi/DukeMTMC-reID_evaluation/blob/master/State-of-the-art/README.md).
 If you notice any result that has not been included in this table, please connect [Zhedong Zheng](mailto:zdzheng12@gmail.com) without hesitation to add the method.
 You are welcomed!

 ### Baseline
 We release our baseline training code and pretrained model in [[Matconvnet Version]](https://github.com/layumi/DukeMTMC-reID_baseline) and [[Pytorch Version]](https://github.com/layumi/Person_reID_baseline_pytorch).
 You can choose one of the two tools to conduct the experiment.
+Furthermore, you may try our new [Pedestrain Alignment Code](https://github.com/layumi/Pedestrian_Alignment) which combines person alignment with re-ID.

 Or you can directly download the finetuned ResNet-50 baseline feature.
 You can download it from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRVFR6bldBX0lTRVE) or [BaiduYun](https://pan.baidu.com/s/1c2CIsTy), which includes the feature of training set, query set and gallery set.
 The DukeMTMC-reID LICENSE is also included.